Inferlopec/asteroids/README.md

 # asteroids

-Current version 1.0
+Current version 1.1.2

 Things to implement:

 -Add a scoring system

--Implement multiple lives and respawning (WIP https://github.com/Inferlopec/asteroids/tree/multiple-lives-and-respawning)
+-Implement multiple lives and respawning (DONE!)

 -Add an explosion effect for the asteroids